Datttta/My_Notes/New words.md

 1. as to
 2. fire up
+3. agro - verb
-3. sheepish
+4. sheepish
-4. putty
+5. putty
-5. conmissaration
+6. conmissaration
-6. keep from
+7. keep from
-7. contaminating
+8. contaminating

 === Nuevas Palabras ===